CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Setup

 \begin{remark} The mechanism in Lemma \ref{lem:b2ub} allows users to apply algorithms that were not compatible with Assumption \ref{ass:b_op} originally.
 The price to pay is more computations related to compressing $(x - \cC_1(x))$ and sending more bits.
 However, the compression parameter is decreased from $C_2$ to $C_2(1-\delta_1)$ compared to using $\cC_2$ directly.
 For the choice of $\cC_2$, it is preferable to choose $\cC_2$ with similar compression complexity as $\cC_1$ according to \cite{horvath2021a}.
-This would at most double the bits to send per iteration.
-The proof of Lemma \ref{lem:b2ub} is deferred to Appendix \ref{app:b2ub}. \end{remark}
+This would at most double the bits to send per iteration. \end{remark}